Regulation B3: Exceptional Circumstances

 5. If exceptional circumstances occur during an examination, you should report this to an invigilator immediately.
 The Senior Invigilator will produce a report of the incident which will be sent to the School.
 If the incident affects a large group of students (e.g. a fire alarm sounds), you do not need to submit an Exceptional Circumstances Claim but may wish to do so.
 However, if the circumstances affect just you (e.g. if you are ill), you must submit an Exceptional Circumstances claim to highlight the impact of the incident on your performance.

 8. If you are unable to submit coursework assessment by the due date because of exceptional circumstances, you should submit an Exceptional Circumstance Claim to apply for an extension.
 Wherever possible, you should also submit the latest draft you have completed for that assessment, by the original deadline, in case your extension request is rejected.
-You must submit your claim to your School(s) before the current deadline for submission so that the School Exceptional Circumstances Panel can consider an extension at the appropriate time.
+You must submit your claim before the current deadline for submission so that the Exceptional Circumstances Panel can consider an extension at the appropriate time.

-9. If the School Exceptional Circumstances Panel agrees that your claim is justified they will recommend one of the following courses of action to the Discipline Board of Examiners:
+9. If the Exceptional Circumstances Panel agrees that your claim is justified they will recommend one of the following courses of action to the Discipline Board of Examiners:

 a) If the Panel agree that you failed the module as a result of your exceptional circumstances, you may be given a further assessment opportunity.
 If your claim relates to your second attempt at an assessment, the further assessment opportunity

 will also be capped at the pass mark.
 If you passed the module overall, you will not be given a further assessment attempt even if you have valid exceptional circumstances (see also 9e below).
-Further attempts granted as a result of extenuating circumstances will normally be taken at the same time as students taking re-assessment for the module(s);
+Further attempts granted as a result of exceptional circumstances will normally be taken at the same time as students taking re-assessment for the module(s);

 b) You may be given an appropriate extension of the deadline for submission for coursework;